KIPP South Fulton Academy Staff

 Harry Perkins, Cafeteria Manager

-Harry serves as Cafeteria Manager at KIPP South Fulton Academy.
+Harry serves as the Cafeteria Manager.
 He has been a member of the KSFA family since 2009.

 Danielle Peterson, 6th Grade Social Studies Teacher